Primary

 Your biceps assist as secondary movers during elbow flexion.
 Your rhomboids and middle traps contract as you squeeze your shoulder blades together at peak contraction.
 The machine handles balance, letting you focus entirely on the pulling muscles.

-Want Low Row Machine in your program?
+See where Low Row Machine fits in your weekly plan

 Sit at the low row machine.